vinitkumar/vinitkumar.github.com/_posts/2014-01-03-Setup-Macvim-for-maximum-awesomeness.md

 $ git clone git@github.com:vinitkumar/.vim.git
 ```

-Copy all the vimrc file from the repo to the home and then install the
+- Copy all the vimrc file from the repo to the home and then install the
-peepopen app from here: [Peepopen](http://topfunky.github.io/PeepOpen/)
+peepopen app from here: [Peepopen](http://topfunky.github.io/PeepOpen/).

+- When installed open peepopen and set MacVim as your default editor.

 Once you are done with these steps you have a super awesome development
 IDE optimised for Python/JS/Ruby development.

+##Credits

+Credit must be given to @alloy[http://github.com/alloy] and
+[@topfunky](http://twitter.com/topfunky) for creating these wonderful
+addons to Vim.

 Happy hacking!